ricebear-org/ricebear-org.github.io/discord.md

 - The prestige of giving back to ricebear.

-For Tier 2, the following perks will be given, for 5.00-9.99 USD or a Discord boost per month:
+For Tier 2, the following perks will be given, for 5.00-9.99 USD or 1 Discord boost per month:

 - All perks from Tier 1.

 - 3 restricted channel limit, upped from 1 from Tier 1.

 - Ability to request a restricted organization that would not usually be approved, with a custom SFW name, its own channels, a choice of channel bitrate (voice channels only), and a configurable allowlist.
-The maximum bitrate that a restricted voice channel can have is 96 kbps (or 128 kbps, if available).
+The maximum bitrate that a restricted voice channel can have is 128 kbps.
 Channels from the restricted organization count towards the 3 restricted channel limit.

 - Exclusive Supporter Tier 2 role (cannot get Supporter Tier 1 role simultaneously).